International Spouse Career Counselling

 Who can receive career counselling and how is it available?

 In general, career counselling is available to anyone living in Estonia that is interested in learning and exploring further possibilities of professional development in the Estonian labour market.
-The International Spouse Career Counselling service is a more specific and specialized service aimed to help the spouses and partners of newly arrived international specialists to Estonia, where a group of 6 career counsellors focus on the most relevant topics and needs for those that accompany their wives or husbands to Estonia.
+The International Spouse Career Counselling service is a more specific and specialised service aimed to help the spouses and partners of newly arrived international specialists to Estonia, where a group of 6 career counsellors focus on the most relevant topics and needs for those that accompany their wives or husbands to Estonia.

 Counselling is available in the following formats: